 Variance components obtained from data are observational variance components.
 We simply breakdown the total phenotypic variance into groups, such as between group component (family), and within group component (Residual).
 Using the observational variance components and genetic covariances among relatives, we can calculate the causal variance components.
-Additive genetic variance is the causal variance components.
-Additive effects of genes that cause resemblance between relatives.
-Falconer and MacKay (1996) denote observational variance component by the symbol ' $\sigma^2$ ' and the causal components by the symbol 'V'.
+Additive genetic variance is the causal variance component arises from additive effects of genes that cause resemblance between relatives.
+Falconer and MacKay (1996) denote observational variance component by the symbol ' σ^2 ' and the causal components by the symbol 'V'.